New trial ordered for 3 Memphis ex-officers in connection with the beating death of Tyre Nichols

 It prompted intense scrutiny of police in Memphis, nationwide protests and renewed calls for police reform.

-Norris was confirmed as a U.S. district judge in West Tennessee in October 2018 after being nominated by President Donald Trump.
-Previously the Collierville Republican served in the Tennessee Senate including as majority leader.
+Norris is a former Republican state senator who was confirmed as a U.S. district judge in West Tennessee in October 2018 after being nominated by President Donald Trump.

 Copyright 2025 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.